Reach out! We’re available by email or phone and can answer all of your questions.

 You can also reference the ordering page for more information.

 - Sample Types Urine

 - Sensitivity 0.019 mg/dL

 - Standard Curve

-Creatinine (2-amino-1-methyl-5H-imidazol-4-one) is a metabolite of phosphocreatine (p-creatine), a molecule used as a store for high-energy phosphate that can be utilized by tissues for the production of ATP.
-Creatine either comes from the diet or is synthesized from the amino acids arginine, glycine, and methionine.
-This occurs in the kidneys and liver, although other organ systems may be involved and species-specific differences may exist.
-Creatine and p-creatine are converted non-enzymatically to the metabolite creatinine, which diffuses into the blood and is excreted by the kidneys.
+Creatine and p-creatine are converted non-enzymatically to the metabolite creatinine.
+Creatinine diffuses into the blood with excretion by the kidneys.
 Creatinine forms spontaneously from p-creatine.
-Under normal conditions, its formation occurs at a rate that is relatively constant and as intra-individual variation is <15% from day to day, creatinine is a useful tool for normalizing the levels of other molecules found in urine.
-Additionally, altered creatinine levels may be associated with conditions that result in decreased renal blood flow such as diabetes and cardiovascular disease.
+Under normal conditions, its formation occurs at a relatively constant rate.
+As intra-individual variation is <15% daily, Creatinine is a useful tool for normalizing the levels of other molecules found in urine.
+Altered creatinine levels may be associated with diabetes and cardiovascular disease.